 Proof of address:

-Keep in mind, each bank may have its own specific requirements and some banks will require more than one proof of address.
+Keep in mind, each bank may have its own specific requirements and some banks require more than one proof of address.
 If you're new to the UK, you may not be able to do this.
 In this case, a letter from a university or employer might be acceptable.

 You may need to provide proof of your income and be asked about your expenses.
-If you are, the following should be acceptable:

 You can check the information these agencies hold on you to make sure it’s up to date.